 When dealing with Italian football, it is often best to expect the unexpected.
 After all, this is the homeland of mavericks like Mario Balotelli and Antonio Cassano, the country where Cagliari can play their home games 1000 kilometres away in Trieste and where Maurizio Zamparini makes 27 managerial appointments in 12 years as owner of Palermo.

 However, even the most well-versed calcio follower would have been somewhat taken aback by the accomplishments of A.C.
 Cesena in the past year.
-Despite beginning the 2013-14 season on the brink of bankruptcy and spending a chunk of the campaign under criminal investigation, the club from the Emilia-Romagna region of northern Italy won an unlikely promotion to Serie A via the play-offs in May.
+Despite beginning the 2013-14 season on the brink of bankruptcy and spending a chunk of the campaign under criminal investigation, the club clearly needing help with bankruptcy is having a less than pristine season.
+Regardless of this, the team from the Emilia-Romagna region of northern Italy won an unlikely promotion to Serie A via the play-offs in May.